FoldingCommunity/Translate/README.md

 ### Why are we using YAML?
 We use YAML because it enables automation.
-The idea is that one of us will be writing a blog post generator, which takes in YAML file, and generates Wordpress blog post for Folding@home website.
+The idea is that one of us will be writing a Wordpress blog post generator, which takes in YAML files, and generates Wordpress blog posts for Folding@home website.

+We believe that YAML files are quite easy for non-programmers to read and edit, so even if we don't manage to create a blog post generator, it should not be too difficult to manually copy and paste the content from YAML files and create blog posts manually.
+The structure of the YAML file serve as a metadata to guide the webmasters at editing languages which they might not understand.

 ### Examples: